-If you find yourself in such serious and/or ongoing pain that you start questioning, “I wonder if I should see a doctor about this?” then it’s probably time to do so.
+If you find yourself in such serious and/or ongoing pain that you start questioning, “I wonder if I should go see someone about this?” then it’s probably time to do so.
 Trust your own intuition and judgment about these things.
 Remember, pain is usually a sign that something is wrong in your body, and it is important to listen to these cues.

 You can schedule your new patient appointment online.

-Learn more about our providers and services at deaconess.com/pain
+Learn more about our providers and services at deaconess.com/pain-management

 Read more blogs about pain and treatment options.